nocomplexity/SecurityArchitecture/05-introduction.rst

 -  Security and privacy are interrelated.
 Without security there is no privacy!
 Never.

-Since privacy and security are very much interrelated both aspects will be outlined in this reference architecture.
+Since privacy and security are very much interrelated both aspects are outlined in this reference architecture.